-(1) The respective IT user must report any type of IT problem (system crashes, faulty behaviour of applications that have run error-free so far, hardware failures, intrusion by unauthorised persons, manipulations, virus attacks etc.) to the competent IT staff.
+(1) The respective IT user must report any type of IT problem (system crashes, faulty, unexpected, inexplicable or unusual behaviour of applications that have run error-free so far, hardware failures, intrusion by unauthorised persons, manipulations, virus attacks etc.) to the responsible IT staff in order to clarify the problem and, if necessary, report an information security incident to the responsible ISK or the responsible management.